-A weld schedule is an instruction of how to set up a resistance welder for a specific job.
-It includes all of the specific settings of the machine, control settings, tools, electrodes, forces, times, and rates and all other pertinent data related to a job.
-This information is stored and used to set the job up the next time you run it.
-It can be used as a ground zero if parameters have changed and you want to go back to where you started.
+A weld schedule is an instruction to set up a resistance welder for a specific job.
+It includes all of the specific settings of the machine, control settings, tools, electrodes, forces, times, rates and all other pertinent data related to a job.
+It also includes the information about the part itself including material, thickness, number of welds, weld locations, quality requirements, and precleaning.
+This information is stored and can be used to set up the job on it’s next run.
+It also can be used as a ground zero if parameters have changed and you want to go back to where you started.

 Do you have a question that is not covered in our knowledgebase?
 Do you have questions regarding the above article?
 Click here to ask the professor.